-When most of the Laptops or PCs are now without CD/DVD drive in such as circumstances most of the time we use bootable Drive to install operating systems whether it is MX Linux or Windows.
+When most of the Laptops or PCs are now without CD/DVD drive in such circumstances most of the time we use bootable Drive to install operating systems whether it is MX Linux or Windows.
 MX Linux is another open-source Linux distro based on AntiX and MEPIS, I am not going to discuss it more; because if you are here then you already know about it.
 Thus, let’s see how to flash a USB drive with MX Linux to make it bootable.
-We are performing this tutorial on Windows as well as Linux.
+We are performing this tutorial on Windows as well as for Linux.

 - Download MX Linux Distro’s ISO image (link to know more).